zencd/groovy2kotlin/README.md

 - `@Overrdie` looks redundant in the emitted code
 - Groovy scripts (statements outside any classes)
-- Instance/class initializers (partially supported now)
+- Allow annotations for everything
 - Do import static things like this: `import pack.Classe.Companion.staticMethod`
 - Preserve javadoc (there is a way)
 - Replace use/import of anno `groovy.transform.CompileStatic` with Kotlin's analog